tgstation/common_core/The Moths.md

 Most peculiarly however, when the moth man was presented to the higher ups the inspector was met with familiarity and indifference.
 Apparently moth folk were already a common sight around stations and colonies.
 At that historical moment the Dumbfounded inspector asked why there has been no documentation or intel collection about this undocumented species.

-At that moment, the CEO straightened up in his chair and looked around and asked, "Wait, they aren't documented...
+At that moment, the CEO straightened up in his chair and looked around and asked, _"Wait, they aren't documented...
 Actually... thinking back on it, I don't ever remember where they came from.
-Arnold, why aren't they documented?"
-He pointed at Arnold who quickly responded, "I-I don't know, I thought they were already documented, they've been around for so long I didn't bother checking, some of them are on my staff, some of the-"
+Arnold, why aren't they documented?"_ He pointed at Arnold who quickly responded, _"I-I don't know, I thought they were already documented, they've been around for so long I didn't bother checking, some of them are on my staff, some of the-"_

 And just then, Arnold trailed off and the CEO had realized something.
 He looked over to one of his long time friends and admiral.
-Admiral Abraflap Linton was sitting in his chair pursing his lips and staring down at his lap.
+Admiral Abraflap Linton was sitting in his chair slowly clicking his mandibles and staring down at his lap.

 ***

 ## Description:

-The Moth folk.
-A recent addition to the Nanotrasen list of Xeno crew.
+_The Moth folk._ A recent addition to the Nanotrasen list of Xeno crew.
 Contrary to popular belief, these moth folk weren't really acknowledged until they bled into crew manifests.
 Their origin is unknown, even they're a little fuzzy on the details, they remember being a part of Nanotrasen's crew for as long as they can remember really.

 Part of this phenomenon is their seamless assimilation to their mostly human neighbors and their reclusive nature.
 They've blended in so well, they don't even remember their exact origin.